bnsmb/Virtual-Disks-with-a-clang-toolchain/README.md

  find /dev/ov/upper -context ‘u:object_r:unlabeled:s0’ -print0 |
     xargs -0 chcon u:object_r:system_file:s0
 ```
-The **find** command modifies the files on the virtual disk and should therefore only be run once.
+The **find** command modifies the files on the virtual disk and therefore only needs to be run once.

 Another work around without modifying the files in the virtual disk image is to temporary disable SELinux by executing as user **root**:
 ```